Link to URL/File

 You can recognize a group of linked columns by the file icon on the left of the group object.

-When a link is made to JSON data, the icon will change as shown.
+The icon will change when a link is made to JSON data.
 For examples using the JSON format, see the webpage on JSON.

 Linked Columns

 Click the left side of the object to expand the group.
 Each linked column will have a column object.
-For example, here is a group of five linked columns.
+For example, this group contains five linked columns.

 Actions that work for standard columns of imported or entered data (e.g., Number, Text, Dates) also work for linked columns including:

-- To Highlight: Click the grey arrow on the right side of the object.
+• To Highlight: Click the grey arrow on the object’s right side.

 Calculations

-Data in linked columns can be used in mathematical expressions in the same way as any data column for entered data.
-For example, here an Expression column has been added to the linked group, and a linked column name is used in the expression.
+Data in linked columns can be used in mathematical expressions.
+For example, an Expression column has been added to the linked group, and a linked column name is used in the expression.

 You can create a link to a file by: